 Verdict: 4 of 5 Stars

 Review: I love the 1920’s and 1930’s look of this dress.
-I’m a sucker for retro, and SHEIN has plenty of vintage inspired dresses.
+I’m a sucker for retro, and SHEIN has plenty of vintage-inspired dresses.
 The print is fantastic, and I’m already plotting out future quilting and crafting projects with the fabric.
 It’s semi-transparent, but with the busy print that doesn’t bother me.
 I was expecting thin, lightweight material.
 The hidden zipper is a nice touch.
 With a cardigan and tights, she can wear this into fall.

 Update: Three months out, and my daughter still really loves this dress.
-I hate ironing, so I’ve tossed then in the dryer on gentle with a damp wash cloth to take out the wrinkles.
+I hate ironing, so I’ve tossed them in the dryer on gentle cycle with a damp wash cloth to take out the wrinkles.
 A nice perk of buying a sub $10 dress is you no longer fear the dryer.